ungtb10d/kali-vm/README.md

 pre-installed.
 Moreover, we want a 150 GB disk, and we install the "everything" tool selection (that is, pretty much every tool in Kali).

-* `./build.sh -v generic -f ova -D headless -P metasploit-framework`
+* `./build.sh -v generic -f ova -D none -S none -P metasploit-framework`

 Above, we build a lightweight Kali image: no desktop environment and no default toolset.
 This is a generic image, it comes with support for most VM engines